huntingzhu/fruitslice/README.md

 # fruitslice
-This is an Fruitslice game based on web.
+This is a Fruitslice game based on web.